LeBronLiHD/enzyme_kinetics/README.md

 \end{aligned}
 $$

-- Now we know that for two general 1st order ODE's:
+- Now we know that for two general 1st order ODEs:

 $$
 \begin{aligned}